PreetSangha/AdvancedDistributedSystemsDesign/01 - Fallacies of Distributed Computing.md

 - don't underestimate the bandwidth of truck full of hard drives
 - move time critical data to separate networks with different traffic priorities
 - we can't eagerly fetch/lazy load everything
-- decompose to having more than one domain where each is designed to handle a subset of the data, so that each can have local optimisations such as eager fetch etc.
+- decompose to having more than one domain where each is designed to handle a subset of the data, so that* each can have local optimisations such as eager fetch etc.
-- make the design not priority centric, rather make the design entity centric
+- make the design entity centric **not priority centric**

 ## 4.The network is secure